Mr M Baldwin, Chairman, Australia - email

 (c) A written commitment to provide a doctors certificate of fitness dated within seven days prior to the

-attempt to the record referee on the day prior to the attempt
+attempt to the record referee on the day prior to the

 (d) Written proof of winter crutching date